sudarshan7517/Recommenadation-System/README.md

 4.Matrix Factorization: Using this method, the user-item matrix is divided into two lower-dimension matrices that are then utilized to generate predictions.

 5.Deep Learning: To train the user and item representations that are subsequently utilized to generate recommendations, these models make use of neural networks.

+The choice of which type of recommendation system to use depends on the specific application and the type of data available.